vuejs/apollo/packages/docs/data/typescript.md

 ### Usage

-Import the `graphql` function from the generated output and use it to define your queries inline:
+Import the `graphql` function from the generated output and define your queries inline:

 ```vue
 <script setup lang="ts">